briangmilnes/APAS-AI/apas-ai/rules/PythonExecutionRule.md

 ## MANDATORY PROTOCOL FOR PYTHON SCRIPTS

 ### 🚨 CRITICAL REQUIREMENT
-**Claude MUST NEVER write or execute Python scripts without explicit user approval and proper testing protocol.**
+**Claude MUST NEVER run a Python script that modifies files without explicit user approval and proper testing protocol.**

 ### 📋 REQUIRED PROCESS

 #### 1. **ASK FIRST**
-- **ALWAYS ask the user for permission** before writing any Python script
+- **ALWAYS ask the user for permission** before running any Python script that modifies files
 - Explain what the script will do and why it's needed
 - Get explicit approval before proceeding